The 12 Best Science TV Shows to Watch on Netflix

-Now look, we all know that the internet is full of websites exploring conspiracy theories.
-But you don’t want to go trawling through those, as you value your sanity too much.
-Instead, let this 13-episode series show you some of the most popular conspiracy theories in different subjects.
+Now, we all know that the internet is full of websites exploring conspiracy theories.
+But if you value your sanity you don’t want to go trawling through those.
+Instead, let this 13-episode show tell you about some of the most popular conspiracy theories in different subjects.

 Each episode tackles one subject.
 Like rock’n’roll, for example, which has several conspiracy theories attached to it, such as the rumor of Paul McCartney’s premature death.
 It’s not all about the theories themselves though.
 Science is at its best when it questions each aspect of a “fact,” and that’s what this show will make you do.

 Behind the Curve is a must-watch documentary for anyone with a scientific bent.
 Over 95 minutes, director Daniel J. Clark introduces you to the world of flat-Earthers in the USA and explores the idea of whether it’s actually true.

 Scientific temperament requires that you allow your deep-set notions to be challenged, and conduct experiments, observe, and draw conclusions.
 The documentary asks for an open mind, and talks to experts on both sides of the argument.
 While it’s no surprise that hard science wins out in the end, the journey is fascinating.

 A fantastic scene captures the flat-Earthers conducting a common logic experiment to emphatically prove their point.
 And there’s an emotional story in the middle of it all, which only heightens the experience.
 Behind the Curve, more than anything else, teaches us how to think scientifically while maintaining empathy.

 From Science TV Shows to Science Fiction Movies